 “What have they done to the rain?”
 (Malvina Reynolds) Take a look at the images.
 The installation artwork is called Tears of the Angels and consists of hand made clay bowls, each imprinted with the chemical equation for rain or acid rain.
 These were displayed with crystal drops and a video piece showing moving thunder… Continue reading Time is up

 A meditation focusing on the beauty of the natural world.
 It starts with a stilling exercise and there are a couple of reflective readings, one is the poem Trees by Kilmer.

+Have a look at this picture.
+What do you notice?
+What interests you?
+What do you find disconcerting?
 This print is one of 14 based on drawings based on small, almost unnoticed natural forms; such as plants that people often call weeds.
 The humble, yet exquisite details of nature.
 Each image has a pair of gold leafed woodblock shapes in them.
 These are taken from the daily midday office in which the ‘glory be’ is sung with a different tune but the same words each day over a two week cycle.
 The woodblocks are in the shape of the notes and are placed in their different places on each print, in the same way that glory can be found differently in each moment of our lives.
 As Jorge Luis Borges says “There is no day without its moments of paradise”.